-Technical proposals are 70% of the overall score and price proposals are 30% of the overall score and the oral presentations score 0%
+Technical proposals are 70% of the overall score and price proposals are 30% of the overall score.

-Nothing in the scoring and ranking process shall limit the Evaluation Committee's ability to determine the best value contractor, or combination of contractors for the Toll Project.
+Nothing in the scoring and ranking process shall limit the Evaluation Committee's ability to determine the best value contractor, or combination of contractors for the LSIORB Project.